Derwent River ferry trial

-The Bellerive Ferry provides a fast, safe, and convenient passenger transport option that links the eastern shore with the city of Hobart.
+The Bellerive Ferry provides a fast, enjoyable, and convenient link between the eastern shore and the city of Hobart.

 A one-way crossing takes about 15 minutes, with multiple services scheduled in weekday morning and afternoon peak periods.